 MyLife is Whiddon’s award-winning model of care that puts relationships at the heart of great care.

-All Whiddon care staff are trained through a specific MyLife training program which equips our team with the skills, new techniques and approaches to deliver relationship based care.
+All Whiddon employees are trained through a specific MyLife training program which equips our team with the skills, new techniques and approaches to provide relationship based care.
+Our goal is to ensure our care workers are building relationships that are meaningful with our residents.

-Stronger relationships between residents, clients and the team who care for them
+Stronger relationships between residents, clients and the team who are caring for them

 Greater involvement for family members and stronger relationships with the care team